 And trust me when I say that there are professionals who dedicate their life to it.

 Dave and I are essentially on the same page here.
 SEO might be something to look into when you’re getting your website set up, or if you’re planning on blogging to promote your music.
 Other than that, a set and forget approach is probably the best way to handle it.

 What You Need to Know About SEO

-In 2011, I published a post called Thing 13: SEO – My top 10 Tips.
+In 2011, I published a post called Thing 13: SEO – My top 10 Tips (no longer in existence).
 These tips actually come from Andrew Dubber, the author of The 20 Things You Must Know About Music Online, but because I felt every musician should read it, I did a little bit of a recap on every chapter a few years back.

 Anyway, while the aforementioned eBook has been around for quite a while, the tips within are still just as relevant today as they were back then.

 So let’s examine these 10 tips from a modern-day perspective.

 - Dubber’s first tip was to take advantage of meta tags.
 Google has actually been saying that keywords inside meta tags do not factor into web rankings for a long time.
 However, the three components Dubber mentioned were: titles, descriptions, and keywords.
 Even if keywords don’t matter, titles and descriptions still do.
 Crafting effective headlines (containing relevant keywords) should be a part of your strategy, especially if you plan on blogging.